LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 }
 ```

 See that `$this->whenLoaded()`?
-It means that it will show `facilities` field only if it's eager-loaded from the Controller.
-This is a performance optimization to avoid too many queries and loading too much of unneeded data.
+It means that it will show the `facilities` field only if it's eager-loaded from the Controller.
+This is a performance optimization to avoid too many queries and loading too much unneeded data.

 So this is exactly what we'll do in Controller.